 The officers are all trained and proficient with the many technical aspects of boat operations, river patrol, and rescue.
 The officers train throughout the year to operate the two boats on the Duwamish/Green River and are specifically trained and equipped to handle the many challenges and obstacles that the Duwamish/Green River presents.
 Boat patrol officers respond to various incidents on the river.
 They assist in rescues and searches, and also help other city employees and departments with requests for transport or assistance on the river.

-The Traffic Unit currently consists of a Sergeant and two full time traffic officers.
+The Traffic Unit currently consists of a Sergeant and four full time traffic officers.
 The Traffic Unit responds to multiple serious injury and fatality collision investigations a year.
 Members of the Traffic Unit provide numerous hours of school zone safety patrol and speeding enforcement, as well as handling follow-up investigations for hit-and- run collisions.

 The Traffic Unit also coordinated the Volunteer Traffic Enforcement Program.